 Saving our Species delivers the Biodiversity Conservation Program under the Biodiversity Conservation Act 2016.
 Saving our Species conservation strategies are developed for threatened species and ecological communities, as well as many key threatening processes.
-The strategies are used to inform threatened species management in New South Wales.
+Conservation strategies inform threatened species management in New South Wales.

 Part 9 of the Act outlines provisions for public consultation on draft conservation strategies.